-A RMA employee shall choose whether to allow public access to information in RMA's custody that relates to the employee's home address, home telephone number, emergency contact information, Social Security number, or that reveals whether the person has family members.
+An RMA employee shall choose whether to allow public access to information in RMA's custody that relates to the employee's home address, home telephone number, emergency contact information, Social Security number, or that reveals whether the person has family members.
+Tex.
 Gov't Code 552.024, 552.102(a).

-The Superintendent shall develop procedures for employees to opt-out of having the above information released.
+The superintendent shall develop procedures for employees to opt-out of having the above information released.

-All information in the personnel file of a RMA employee shall be made available to that employee or the employee's designated representative as public information is made available under the TPIA.
+All information in the personnel file of an RMA employee shall be made available to that employee or the employee's designated representative as public information is made available under the TPIA.
 An employee or an employee's authorized representative has a special right of access, beyond the right of the general public, to information held by RMA that relates to the employee and that is protected from public disclosure by laws intended to protect the accessing employee's privacy interests.
 RMA may assert as grounds for denial of access other provisions of the TPIA or other laws that are not intended to protect the accessing employee's privacy interests.
-Gov't Code 552.102(a).

-PG-4.203 CRIMINAL HISTORY AND CREDIT REPORTS
+PG-4.6 CRIMINAL HISTORY AND CREDIT REPORTS

-SEC.
-1. DEFINITIONS
+Sec.
+1. Definitions

 "Criminal history clearinghouse" ("Clearinghouse") means the electronic clearinghouse and subscription service established by the Department of Public Safety ("DPS") to provide criminal history record information to persons entitled to receive that information and to provide updates to such information.
 A person who is the subject of the criminal history record information requested must consent to the release of the information.
+Tex.
 Gov't Code 411.0845(a), (h).